Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 Download datasets from NCBI using SRA toolkit
 ------------------------------------------------

+Lets start an interactive session to start the download of the subset of data.

 ```
 islurm

 wd

 mkdir class8

 cd class8/

+#Create condo environment and install SRA toolkit, mashtree
+conda create -n class8 -c bioconda sra-tools mashtree

 conda activate class8

 fasterq-dump -h

+mashtree -h

 # Use this or just provide them with the SRA accessions.
 Whichever makes it less confusing.
 # Esearch/Esummary/Xtract can be a little intimidating at first.